The General Study Skills program provides free one-on-one appointments for students to learn tips, strategies, and guidance to study more effectively.

 Students can expect personalized meetings about general study strategies, a place to ask questions and reflect on current study strategies, and the opportunity to work through their concerns with study skills in a supportive setting.

-It is important to note that the Study Skills Program does not provide subject specific tutoring.
-If subject specific tutoring does interest you, check out the main Greater University Tutoring Service (GUTS) page for a variety of subject specific academic support programs.
+It is important to note that the General Study Skills Program does not provide course specific tutoring.
+If you’re looking for course-specific tutoring, check out our Academic Match and Drop-In webpages for more information.

 Prepare for Study Skills Appointment